BCecatto/bank-account/README.md

 ```

 ## Architecture
-  To save the history of transaction of a user was created table event, this table have a column to save value of balance of account, this way I can guarantee idepodent of all, and dont need to sum all events to get the balance, I can do this easily looking to your last event of account, and if some problemn happen can verify the value run a query to sum all events.
-When user is created trigger a creation of a new account and the first event of deposit of him account, and I prefer this way to avoid use callback in model, so because of it I create two function one name withdrawal and other deposit and I trigger it in a service, I utilize transaction to avoid some error of one operation happen and other not.
-Follow the documentation I put the option to utilize to send source_account_id in params, but because of token JWT I can get current_user in any controller.
+To save the history of transaction of a user was created event table, this table has a column to save value of balance of account, this way I can guarantee idempotency in system, and do not need to sum all events to get the balance, I do this easily looking at your last event of account, and if some problem happens, verify the value running the query all sum events.
+When user is created trigger a creation of a new account and the first event of deposit of him account, and I prefer this way to avoid use callback in model, so because of it I create two function one named withdrawal and other deposit and I trigger it in a service, I use transaction to avoid some error of one operation happen and other not.
+Follow the documentation I put the option to use to send source_account_id in params, but because of token JWT I can get current_user in any controller.

 ## Contributing